DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 🔴**Take-Grant**:
     - The take-grant model employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object
     - Four rules:
         - ✏️take: The right to remove or take permissions from other users.
+The take rule allows a subject to take the rights belonging to another object.
         - ✏️grant: The grant rule allows a subject to grant rights that it possesses on an object to another subject.
         - ✏️create
         - ✏️remove